ServerKite/bench.sh/README.md

 ### Theory & Practice

 Before pushing a new version or fixing some bits of codes, we usually take the script for a test drive.
-We utilized a few VPS providers, virtualizations and linux distributions.
+We utilized various virtualizations and linux distributions.

+Here are some of the VPS providers along with the virtualization and OS flavor that we run our tests with:

 - RamNode (Atlanta, Georgia) OpenVZ SSD VPS with Debian 32-bit
 - prgmr (San Jose, California) Xen VPS with CentOS 32-bit
+- TortoiseLabs (Atlanta, Georgia) Xen VPS with CentOS 64-bit

 ### Colourful Suggestions & Ideas
 Would love to hear possible ways of improving the codes, structure and aerodynamics.